This article may contain affiliate links.

 While travel insurance isn't mandatory for a trip to Athens, it's highly recommended.
 If anything unexpected happens, medical expenses can be quite costly if you're not covered.

-For travelers from the European Union or the UK
+✔️ Travelers from the European Union or the United Kingdom

 You can make use of the European Health Insurance Card (EHIC), which you can obtain from your national health insurance provider and is valid for one year.